 Kara smiles, “It’s good to have a supportive spouse.”

-Lunch is done, people go off the chill until tea.
+Lunch is done, people go off to chill until tea.
 I peek at the pot roast simmering perfectly.

 Dasha, “Turn it off and let it sit.
 Before tea we will add vegetables and heat it again.
 Grace B, you are reminding.”